cmkobel/CompareM2/README.md

 🧬 Assemblycomparator2 "asscom2" is a genomes-to-report pipeline.
 It accepts prokaryotic genomic assemblies and compares them in many different ways.

-🦠 Being designed to analyze both isolates and metagenomes it is useful for anyone working with genomic analysis of prokaryotes for fundamental research and clinically.
+🦠 Being designed to analyze assemblies of both isolates and metagenomes (MAGs), it is useful for anyone working with microbial genomics.

-💾 [Installing](#installation) Assemblycomparator2 on your system gives you access to 15 popular state-of-the-art [tools](https://github.com/cmkobel/assemblycomparator2#what-analyses-does-it-do) for analysis of prokaryotic genomes which will accelerate your research.
+💾 [Installing](#installation) Assemblycomparator2 on your system gives you access to [15](https://github.com/cmkobel/assemblycomparator2#what-analyses-does-it-do) powerful state-of-the-art tools for analysis of prokaryotic genomes which will accelerate your research.
 It is easy to use and can be used by non-bioinformaticians.

 <img alt="asscom2 animation" src="https://github.com/cmkobel/assemblycomparator2/assets/5913696/623f6b42-2de6-457c-8f0d-3b3e5d646967">